Susan La Flesche Picotte: Early life

-As a child, LaFlesche witnessed a sick Indian woman die after a white doctor refused to treat her.
-She later credited this tragedy as her inspiration to train as a physician, so she could provide care for the people she lived with on the Omaha Reservation.
+As a child, La Flesche witnessed a sick Indian woman die after a white doctor refused to treat her.
+She later credited this tragedy as her inspiration to train as a physician, so she could provide care for the people with whom she lived on the Omaha Reservation.

 Education

 Early education

-La Flesche's education began early, at the mission school on the reservation.
-It was run first by the Presbyterians and then by the Quakers, after the enactment of President Ulysses S. Grant's "Peace Policy" in 1869.
+As a child, La Flesche was educated at the mission school on the Omaha reservation.
+It was run first by Presbyterians and then by Quakers, after the enactment of President Ulysses S. Grant's Peace Policy in 1869.
 The reservation school was a boarding school where Native children were taught the practices of European Americans to assimilate them into white society.

 After several years at the mission school, La Flesche left the reservation for Elizabeth, New Jersey, where she studied at the Elizabeth Institute for two and a half years.
 She returned to the reservation in 1882 and taught at the agency school.
 She left again to study at the Hampton Institute in Hampton, Virginia, from 1884 to 1886.
-It had been established as an historically black college after the American Civil War, but had become a destination also for Native American students.
+It had been established as an historically black college after the American Civil War, but also educated Native American students.

 La Flesche attended Hampton with her sister Marguerite, her stepbrother Cary, and ten other Omaha children.
 The girls learned housewifery skills and the boys learned vocational skills as part of the practical skills promoted at the school.
 While La Flesche was a student at the Hampton Institute, she became romantically involved with a young Sioux man named Thomas Ikinicapi.
 She referred to him affectionately as "T.I.", but broke off her relationship with him before graduating from Hampton.
-La Flesche graduated from Hampton on May 20, 1886, where she was class salutatorian.
+La Flesche graduated from Hampton on May 20, 1886, as the salutatorian of her class.
 She was also awarded the Demorest prize, which is given to the graduating senior who receives the highest examination scores during the junior year.

-Female graduates of the Hampton Institute were generally encouraged to teach or to return to their reservations and become Christian wives and mothers.
 La Flesche decided in 1886 to apply to medical school.